metagenomics/denbi-nanopore-training/docs/assembly_qc/mapping.rst

   cd ~/workdir/
   mkdir last_1st_assembly
   cd last_1st_assembly
-  lastdb CXERO_10272017.db ~/workdir/Data/Reference/CXERO_10272017.fna
+  lastdb Reference.db ~/workdir/data/Reference.fna

 Now that we have an index, we can map the assembly to the reference::

-  lastal CXERO_10272017.db ~/workdir/canu_assembly/canuAssembly.contigs.fasta > canu_1st_Assembly.maf
+  lastal Reference.db ~/workdir/assembly/assembly.contigs.fasta > canu_1st_Assembly.maf

 ``lastal`` produces output in `MAF format
 <http://genome.ucsc.edu/FAQ/FAQformat.html#format5>`_ by default.
 As we are going to